stevenpl98/FoodUniversity/README.md

 8. Open Android Studio, go to Configure > AVD Manager or repeat step 6 if you have created a project
 9. Click the green play button at the right of your emulator of choice
 10. The emulator should start booting up soon and keep it running
-11. Open your terminal of choice then (other than cmd in WIndows):
+11. Open your terminal of choice then (other than cmd in Windows):

     **Keep in mind that the in the second line ' _ ' represents a space in the name of your emulator**
     * For Mac OS